-- Cleaners are provided with training on the hazards of using the chemicals, including correct storage locations. - Cleaners are provided with rubber gloves. - There is good general ventilation in the storeroom. - Eating, smoking and drinking is prohibited in the storeroom.
-Signs to this effect are displayed. - Washing facilities are available in the storeroom and in the areas where Zap is used.

-Only non-metallic plastic containers are used for mixing and it is stored indoors away from direct sunlight.
+- Cleaners are provided with training on the hazards of using the chemicals, including correct storage locations. - Cleaners are provided with rubber gloves. - There is good general ventilation in the storeroom. - Eating, smoking and drinking are prohibited in the storeroom.
+Signs to this effect are displayed. - Washing facilities are available in the storeroom and in the areas where Zap is used. - Only non-metallic plastic containers are used for mixing and it is stored indoors away from direct sunlight.

-Risk Assessment Worksheet
+Table 19 Case study 3 - Risk Assessment Worksheet

 Task Routes of exposure Risk to health?
-(Yes/No/Not sure) Mixing Skin/eyes YES: Handling of the concentrate presents the greater risk - particularly to skin and eyes.
+(Yes/No/Not sure) Mixing Skin/eyes Yes: Handling of the concentrate presents the greater risk-particularly to skin and eyes.
 Splashes to the skin and face have occurred occasionally when decanting concentrate.
 Gloves provided are not always worn.
 Goggles or a face shield are not provided.
-Inhalation NO: Exposure through inhalation does not present a risk to health due to the short duration of the task.
+Inhalation No: Exposure through inhalation does not present a risk to health due t the short duration of the task.
 Adequate general ventilation.
-Potential for generating fine spray mist during this task is negligible.
-Spray and Skin YES: YES: wipe Gloves provided are not worn very often.
+Potential for generating fine spray mist during this task is negligible Spray and Skin Yes: wipe Gloves provided are not worn very often.
 SDS indicates that prolonged contact even with the diluted substance may cause skin irritation and possibly dermatitis.
-Inhalation YES: When working in confined, poorly ventilated areas.
+Inhalation Yes: When working in small, poorly ventilated areas.
 Fine spray mist generated by spray applicator.